kanboard/documentation/source/admin_guide/security.rst

 -  After 3 authentication failure for the same username, the login form shows a captcha image to prevent automated bot tentatives.
--  After 6 authentication failure, the user account is locked down for a period of 15 minutes.
+-  After 6 authentication failure, the user account is locked for a period of 15 minutes.

 This feature works only for authentication methods that use the login